Hello everyone, and welcome to another Singapore watch review! This Sunday, I’m reviewing the Norrsken from Alf Watch Company.

 From a design standpoint, the Norrsken wins by a landslide.
 Remember when I said that some watch brands abuse the term “Scandinavian design” as an excuse for boring design?
 Unfortunately, I think that Larsson & Jennings is culpable of this here.
 I personally feel that the design of the Norse Solaris is bland and unattractive.
 They can call it “minimalist” – I call it boring.
 Other than a slight sunburst dial, there’s nothing much of note about the Norse Solaris.
 In contrast, the Norrsken is chock-full of depth and contrast, and it is evident that much more thought has been put into the design of the watch.
 Visually, the Norrsken is definitely much more striking and unique, whereas the Norse Solaris looks rather plain and generic in my opinion.
 As such, I believe that the Norrsken triumphs over its competition in the design component as well.

-Given that both watch are priced nearly identically, I definitely believe that the Norrsken offers you much more value for your money than the Norse Solaris.
+While the Norrsken is slightly more expensive, I definitely believe that the Norrsken offers you much more value for your money than the Norse Solaris.
 As such, the Alf Watch Company Norrsken is the winner of this shootout for me!

 Conclusion – so the Alf Watch Company Norrsken “shiok” or not?